willfaught/paige/README.md

       account_id: "123456"
     utterances: # utteranc.es
       github_repo: "example/foo"
-  hide_theme_comment: true # Don't put a link to this project in a code comment
+  hide_credit_data: true # Don't credit this project in a data attribute
   hide_theme_link: true # Don't put a link to this project in the footer
   math:
     autorender: